Haus der Kulturen der Welt

 Is it wheelchair accessible?

-The venue is designed to be accessible.
-For detailed accessibility information, it’s best to consult the official website.
+The venue is designed to be accessible to all visitors.
+Check the official website for specific accessibility information.

 Can I buy tickets online?